On the Value Group of a Model of Peano Arithmetic: Left exponentiation on

-The above properties imply that over any model of $PA$ there is a function which {\it behaves} as the exponential function over $\mathbb N$, i.e. satisfies the properties of the exponential function over $\mathbb N$.
-This is the function $Exp(x)$ defined by the formula $E(x,y)$.
-In what follows when we are working in a model $\mathcal M$ of $PA$ the unique element $m$ of $\mathcal M$ such that $\mathcal M\models E(n,m)$ will be denoted either by $2^n$ or by $Exp(n)$.

-It is known that there is a $\Delta_0$-formula $E_0(x,y,z)$ defining the graph of the exponential function in $\mathbb N$ for which the above properties of exponentiation, except the totality, are provable in $I\Delta_0$.
-These properties give an invariant meaning to exponentiation in every non standard model of $I\Delta_0$ (see \cite[Chapter V.3]{hp}). $EXP$ will denote the axiom $\forall{x}\exists!y E(x,y)$.
+The above properties imply that over any model of $PA$ there is a function exp defined by the formula $E(x,y)$ which behaves as the exponential function over $\mathbb N$, and when restricted to $\mathbb N$ is the usual exponential function in base $2$.
+In what follows we also write exp$(m)=2^m$. \begin{rem} It is known that there is a $\Delta_0$-formula defining the graph of the exponential function in $\mathbb N$ for which the above properties of exponentiation, except the totality, are provable in $I\Delta_0$.
+These properties give an invariant meaning to exponentiation in every non standard model of $I\Delta_0$ (see \cite[Chapter V.3]{hp}). $EXP$ denotes the axiom $\forall{x}\exists!y E(x,y)$. \end{rem}